-Cork flooring systems can offer you some great benefits, but there are also some limitations on its use.
+Cork flooring systems can offer you some great benefits, but there are also some limitations to its use.

-- Some additions to cork flooring can result in a not so eco-friendly product
+- Some additions to cork flooring can result in a less than eco-friendly product.

-- Limited palette of colors to choose from
+- There's a limited palette of colors to choose from.

-- Must be sealed every 5 years to keep its waterproof characteristics
+- It must be sealed every five years to keep its waterproof characteristics.

-- Can be stained by oil, dirt, and spills if not properly protected, so it is not the best floor to have in a kitchen
+- It can be stained by oil, dirt, and spills if not properly protected, so it is not the best floor to have in a kitchen.

-- Sharp objects can punctuate or damage cork flooring surfaces
+- Sharp objects can puncture or damage cork flooring surfaces.